-Berberine has been used for thousands of years but these days the supplement most mostly used to lower total cholesterol, and LDL levels and reducing blood sugar levels.
+Update 6/6/23.
+Berberine has been used for thousands of years, but these days the supplement most mostly used to lower total cholesterol and LDL levels and reduce blood sugar levels.
 It's been proposed as a natural PCSK9 inhibitor which, if true may make it an alternative for those who don't want to take injectable LDL cholesterol-lowering medications like Repatha.
 So, does it really work?
 This review will look at the proof and help you decide which supplement -and amount to take -may be right for you.

 What Is Cholesterol?

 Contrary to popular belief, cholesterol is not all evil.
 The body actually makes it because it serves many important functions.
-Cholesterol is a part of all cells in the body where it helps maintain cell integrity.
-It's is also a precursor to vital hormones such as:
+Cholesterol is a part of all cells in the body and it helps maintain cell integrity.
+It is also a precursor to vital hormones such as:

 In addition, cholesterol helps make:

 - Vitamin D

 - Vitamin A

 We know heart disease is not just about the total amount of cholesterol you have.
 Both LDL and HDL levels are important too.

 - LDL (low-density lipoprotein / bad cholesterol)

 Think of LDL as a truck that takes excess cholesterol away from the bloodstream and returns it to the liver, where it can be recycled.
 Think of HDL as like a truck that delivers cholesterol to the bloodstream, where cells can use that cholesterol to make hormones, and vitamins, incorporate it into cell membranes, etc.